coronavirus-diary/coronavirus-diary/USAGE.md

 ## Setup

-1. Install and configure the Flutter framework: https://flutter.dev/docs/get-started/install
+1. Install and configure the latest stable-channel Flutter framework: https://flutter.dev/docs/get-started/install

 2. Add the Flutter and Dart plugins to your IDE: https://flutter.dev/docs/get-started/editor